sa2ajj/dups/README.rst

 ``dups``
     Implementation in Erlang

-Two files are considered "same" if there SHA-1 sum (regardless the size) are the same.
+Two files are considered "same" if their SHA-1 sum (regardless the size) are the same.

 The only difference between the versions is that since Erlang supports very